Popular Paving Patterns

 Herringbone Pattern

 The herringbone pattern is another popular option for paving slabs.
 This pattern involves laying the slabs at a 45-degree angle to create a zigzag pattern.
 The slabs are typically laid in pairs, with each pair forming a "V" shape.
 This creates a strong, stable surface that is perfect for driveways or high-traffic areas.
 The herringbone pattern also adds visual interest and texture to outdoor spaces.
-Due to the layout of a herringbone pattern, it's usual practice to use paving slabs where the width dimension is half of the length dimension, for example, 600x300 or 200x100mm, however it can also be used with paving where the dimensions are in thirds, for example 900x300 or 300x100mm.

 In conclusion, choosing the right laying pattern for your paving slabs is an important decision that can have a significant impact on the look and feel of your outdoor space.
 By considering factors such as the type of paving material, the level of difficulty involved in installation, and the overall style and aesthetic of your outdoor space, you can find the perfect laying pattern to enhance the beauty and functionality of your outdoor space.
+Also see our guide to choosing the best paving slabs for your project.

 Links to Popular Random Paving Layout Guides: